 APs: I have 1 U6-Mesh and 1 UAP-AC-Pro doing Wi-Fi duties.
 The U6-Mesh is exclusively for the main network, and is configured to use DFS channels at a 80 MHz channel width.
 In a crowded urban environment, DFS is a life saver, as I can pull ~800-900 Mbps any day.

 The UAP-AC-Pro does duties for the IoT & untrusted network, and is configured to use non-DFS channels for untrusted @ 5 GHz.
 Doing a normal band + 20 MHz width means the laws of radiophysics will speed limit devices, so I don’t have to set one in software.
-Nice.
+The IoT AP is also switched on the UDM SE (rather than on the Switch 24)

 Server Setup:

-Apartment Pi 4: Pi 4, 4 GB RAM, 64 GB SD card, running Raspberry Pi OS Bookworm.
-This Pi runs the Nginx reverse proxy into my apartment for the OctoCam Backend, Grafana, and GitLab, so I can open ports 80/443 to one device, then let it proxy traffic from there.
-Additionally, it runs Grafana and InfluxDB, which is the data source for a few ESP32 boards in my apartment that collect environmental data.
+Apartment Pi 5 2: Pi 5, 2 GB, 64 GB SD card, running Ubuntu 24.04.
+This Pi is dedicated to running the Nginx reverse proxy into my apartment for numerous services, so I can open ports 80/443 to one device, then let it proxy traffic from there.
+Additionally, it runs Grafana & InfluxDB, which is the data source for a few ESP32 boards in my apartment that collect environmental data.
+It’s also running a Pi-hole instance that gets a little bit of use.